What should I do if I think I have a family history of pancreatic cancer?

 Monitoring means having regular MRI/MRCP (magnetic resonance cholangio-pancreatography) or EUS (endoscopic ultrasound) scans.
 People with hereditary pancreatitis should be offered CT scans rather than MRI/MRCP or EUS.
 Read more about these scans.

 If you think you fit any of these groups, speak to your doctor about being monitored.
+You can also use our Family History Checker to check your family risk.

 Can I have a genetic test for pancreatic cancer?